mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

-Mixin classes serve a very similar purpose as decorators, but behave with Python's multiple inheritance feature of classes to "mix in" the new behavior with an existing class-based view.
+Mixin classes serve a very similar purpose as decorators, but use Python's multiple inheritance feature of classes to "mix in" the new behavior with an existing class-based view.